Kulltero/Rust.Community/docs/components/UnityEngine.UI.Text.md

 ## Using Unity RichText
-Rust Allows you to use Unity **[Rich Text](https://docs.unity3d.com/2021.3/Documentation/Manual/StyledText.html)** to give you more control over text styling. this lets you empathize Paragraphs, Sentences, Words & individual Letters.
+Rust Allows you to use Unity  **[Rich Text](https://docs.unity3d.com/2021.3/Documentation/Manual/StyledText.html)**  to give you more control over text styling.
+This lets you empathize Paragraphs, Sentences, Words & individual Letters.

-to modify a selection of text, simply wrap it in XML-style tags: `<b>i am bold</b>` RichText tags can be Nested to combine Effects:  `<b>bold and <color=red>in red</color></b>`
+To modify a selection of text, simply wrap it in XML-style tags:  `<b>i am bold</b>`
+RichText tags can be Nested to combine Effects:  `<b>bold and <color=red>in red</color></b>`

 Supported Tags: